michal-franc/simple-api-example/README.md

 - [ ] Proper design strategy on partitioning key pick - should we use composite? what sort key? etc etc
 - [ ] Swagger and API discoverability
 - [ ] Delete using tombstone approach with removal eventually consitent to enable 'accidental' recovery
+- [ ] All data validated to prevent corrupted data entering the system
 - [ ] Patch Verb support
+- [ ] infrastracture as a code instead of bash script to spin up dynamodb (terraform or cloudformation)
 - [ ] https

 ### System I would build given 'infinite' amount of time and resources